mahadeokhamgal/interview_questions/Angular_Cleaned.md

 # Create Angular app with an Image and Reset button (on reset fetch from https://dog.ceo/api/breeds/image/random).
 # Reactive form with 3 inputs (name, dob, phone).
 # Custom pipe creation.
+# Create Angular  component which will have a progress bar.`
+  1. It will initiate from 0% on page load.
+  2. It will increment after 1 secs by 10%.
+  3. The progress bar will keep on incrementing till the width of the page is met.
+  4. Create reset button which will start the progress bar from 0 again.